-&lt;sup>6 The Retail Water Conservation Plan provides an overview of the retail water conservation program, the factors that shaped the program, estimated water savings, and the program's effect on the overall retail water demand forecast.
+6 The Retail Water Conservation Plan provides an overview of the retail water conservation program, the factors that shaped the program, estimated water savings, and the program's effect on the overall retail water demand forecast.
 The Conservation Plan is a key element of the SFPUC's water supply management and planning, and is updated every five years to coincide with each UWMP update.
 The Conservation Plan may be accessed online at https://sfpuc.org/learning/conserve-water.

-sector model accounts for employment distributed across a variety of sectors, such as office/professional, manufacturing, health, and education.
+In the 2015 UWMP's demand projections, commercial and industrial demands were aggregated and based only on total employment, not sector-specific characteristics.
+In the updated models for this 2020 UWMP, the commercial and industrial sector model accounts for employment distributed across a variety of sectors, such as office/professional, manufacturing, health, and education.